 How to Decorate a Console Table Behind a Sofa

 Decorating a console table behind a sofa (or sofa table) is easy.
 The only main difference is you have no anchor as of course there is no wall to hang a mirror or picture.
-Often times, it works well to go with symmetrical decor, as we mentioned earlier in the post, since there is no anchor.
-You can decorate with lamps on each side which provides additional lighting like the image above.
+Often, it works well to go with symmetrical decor, as we mentioned earlier in the post, since there is no anchor.
+You can decorate with lamps on each side which provides additional lighting if there’s not enough natural light.

 How to Decorate a Console Table in Front of a Window

 When decorating an entry table in front of a window, the window itself serves as an anchor.
 Make sure your decor coordinates with curtains.

 This is a great place to have a coffee table with ottomans underneath as there is probably a chair not too far from the window.
 The ottomans can be easily pulled out as a footrest.

 Here’s a more typical decorating scenario for decorating a console table in front of a window.
 See how the table fills the blank space in front of the window and enhances the view.
 You don’t want to obstruct the view through the window but add to it.

 How Do You Use a foyer Table so it’s functional?
 How Do You Use a Foyer Table for storage?

 Just because an entry table and it’s decor are beautiful doesn’t mean it can’t be functional.
 Consider wicker baskets on a bottom shelf to store blankets.
 A console table is a good place to put a small bowl for keys or a wood charging station for your phone.
 Smaller items can also go in a beautiful wooden box on top of coffee table books.

 How Do You decorate an Accent Table or Other Furniture Piece?